wonambi-python/wonambi/docs/source/gui/analysis.rst

 You may normalize the halfbandwidth with ``Normalized`` (NW = halfbandwidth * duration).
 The number of DPSS tapers is then 2 * NW - 1.

-*Output*
+**Output**

 Use this box to select a ``Spectral density`` output or a ``Complex`` output.
 For a complex output, you may select 1 or 2 ``Sides``.

-*Normalization*
+**Normalization**

 You may normalize the resulting spectral data, either with respect to its own integral or with respect to a normalization period.
+When normalizing with respect to a normalization period, the selected frequency analyses are applied directly to the normalization period signal.

 To normalize a signal to its integral, select ``by integral of each segment`` in the drop-down menu.
 Each power value will then be divided by the sum of all power values for that segment.

-To normalize with respect to a normalization period, you must first demarcate this period, either using an Event Type(s) or Stage(s).
+To normalize with respect to a normalization period, you must first demarcate this period, either using Event Type(s) or Stage(s).
 For example, you may have recorded a quiet wakefulness period at the start of the recording.
 In this case, you may create a new Event Type and call it something like 'qwak' and mark the entire period as an event on the trace.
 You may need to increase the Window Length (in View or on the toolbar) in order to mark the entire period within one window.